nandoflorestan/kerno/README.rst

 but we are using `Reg <http://reg.readthedocs.io/>`_ instead.
 Reg is very powerful and you don't need to create an interface for each component you want to register.

+However, there's only a certain amount of overlap on the problems solved by Reg and the ZCA.
+Reg implements multiple dispatch for functions.
+The ZCA aids you with contracts and uses these for multiple dispatch.

 Actions